-Some factors you need to pay attention to include: liability, the business’ valuation, your exit strategy and your timeline.
+Some factors you need to pay attention to include: liability, business investment, the business’ valuation, your exit strategy and your timeline.
 In this article, we’ll discuss the two types of small business investments and how each can help build your wealth and increase your revenue.

 What Exactly is Small Business Investing?

 There are two ways you can invest in a small business: buying company shares or loaning money.
 Investors can earn through appreciation, interest or dividends.

 If you choose to finance a small business, you’ll earn money through interest payments.
 If you choose to buy shares in a small business, you’ll receive a portion of the company’s earnings over time.
 These shares will increase in value if the company grows and expands.

 2 Types of Small Business Investments

 Before investing in a small business, you must understand the difference between equity and debt financing.

 Equity investments involve buying an ownership stake from a company.
 If you’ve purchased a company’s stock, you now own a portion of the business and you’re eligible to receive a share of the dividends and revenues the company earns.